 Ma, C. & Byas, T. The Impact of Teaching Immigration Classes in a Large Public University Post Election.
 Sustaining Diverse and Inclusive Communities, 14 November 2017.
 Queens College, Queens, NY.
 Presentation.

-Ma, C., Moore, A., Anderson, D., Naveed, S., & Abdelrahman, K. The Impact of a Participating in a Psychology of Immigration Class Post Election.
+Ma, C., Moore, A., Anderson, D., Naveed, S., & Abdelrahman, K. The Impact of Participating in a Psychology of Immigration Class Post Election.
 Sustaining Diverse and Inclusive Communities Conference, 31 October 2017.
 Kingsborough Community College, Brooklyn, NY.
 Presentation.

-Ma, C. The Impact of a Participating in a Psychology of Immigration Class Post Election.
+Ma, C. The Impact of Participating in a Psychology of Immigration Class Post Election.
 Diversity Symposium and Immigration Day, 31 October 2017.
 Kingsborough Community College, Brooklyn, NY.
 Presentation.